 Will there be a TV in my room?

 No, however, it is likely that one of your roommates will bring a TV with them.
 You will be able to contact your roommate before you arrive to discuss what items you will need to purchase upon arrival.

-Is it true that Student Life does room inspections?
+Is it true that Residence Life & Housing does room inspections?